Dusty Rose Makes Public Debut In Adam Levine’s Hollywood Walk Of Fame Ceremony

 A photo posted by Adam Levine (@adamlevine) on

-[Featured Image by Willy Sanjuan/Invision/AP]
+[Featured Image by Willy Sanjuan/Invision/AP Images]